PiRogueToolSuite/piroguetoolsuite.github.io/content/guides/g9/index.md

     * send to CyberChef the raw data (encoded in hex) or the decrypted data (if encrypted before transmission)
     * import manually decoded data/payload/content
 10. decoded transmitted data

+{{< callout context="danger" title="Limitations" icon="alert-octagon" >}}
+PiRogue does not support all TLS libraries.
+This means that the PiRogue and Colander may not be able to capture some TLS traffic.
+Colander only displays HTTP traffic, do not forget to check the other protocols by opening your PCAP file with Wireshark.
+{{< /callout >}}

 # Analysis procedure
 ## Import artifacts